Questions You May Want to Ask Your Health Care Provider – Breast Cancer Risk

 - What is LCIS?
 Is it breast cancer?

-- Should I take a risk-lowering drug (such as tamoxifen)?
+- Should I take a risk-reducing drug (such as tamoxifen)?
 What are the benefits and risks for me?

 - What breast cancer screening tests should I have?
 Can you discuss options, such as breast MRI?
 When should I start screening?
 How often should I get screened?